Lisa Changadveja: Career

 After Clinton announced her candidacy in 2015, Changadveja was named as AAPI Outreach Director for Hillary for America where she was instrumental in building the program to reach out to the Asian American-Pacific Islander electorate.
 She left the position as AAPI Outreach Director to join the Colorado Democratic Party as Coordinated Campaign Director in 2016.
 Jason Tengco succeeded her as AAPI Outreach Director after her departure.

 Personal life

 Changadveja has been openly gay since she was a teenager.
+She has appeared on RuPaul's Drag Race All Stars, paired with Jessica Wild.
 She is a fan of science fiction.